 Issues regarding children are emotionally charged.
 It is often difficult for parents to set aside negative feelings about each other and to work together to reach agreements regarding their children.
 However, it is important that parents focus on the needs of the children and cooperate in putting together a parenting plan that is in the best interest of the children and that will allow them to co-parent in a positive way.

 A parenting plan is simply a document that is filed with and approved by the court that addresses a variety of issues related to the minor children.
 Under Florida statute, a parenting plan must contain the following information:

 - Describe in adequate detail how the parents will share and be responsible for the daily tasks associated with the upbringing of the child.

 - Include the time-sharing schedule arrangements that specify the time that the minor child will spend with each parent.

 - Designate who will be responsible for health are, school-related matters, and other activities.

 - Describe in adequate detail the methods and technologies that the parents will use to communicate with the child.

 Parents are permitted to submit a parenting plan to the court for approval or the court may make its own decisions regarding parental issues.
-Parenting plans should address issues such as a time sharing arrangement, schooling decisions, health care decisions, extracurricular activities, transportation and methods of communicating with each parent, among others.

 In Florida, each parent is required to complete a parenting course before a divorce will be granted by the court.
 Additionally, minor children may also be required to attend a class.